Mick Parsons: Lines From Another Book of Common Prayer (2007)

 The poems in this second collection, published by POD publisher Publish America, explore the interior landscapes of the spiritual, the spectacular, and the everyday cityscapes and countryside that make us who we are, and from which we are ultimately unable to really escape.
 For Parsons, the only option is acceptance and the hope that transcendence is still possible in this day and age.

 Fragments of Unidentifiable Form (2006)

 In this, his first published collection of poems, Parsons ties the internal geography of everyday life with the machinations of the outside world.
 By exploring the connections between these two seemingly isolated landscapes, the poems in this collection seek to outline a new geography—another continent to explore in a world that seems to be depleted, overworked, and left behind.

 Non-fiction/essays

 The Greyhound Quarto(2010)

-Travel Writing for the real life traveler.
-Traveling across the country on a Greyhound bus, Mick Parsons talks about traveling the way you don't get it on the Travel Channel.
-Satirical, poetic, and insightful, this four-piece essay will bring parts of America into focus that most people don't see.
+Describe as "travel writing for the real life traveler," Parsons describes traveling across the United States on a Greyhound bus, aiming to "talk about traveling the way you don't get it on the Travel Channel."
+It is a four-piece essay that attempts to bring parts of America into focus that most people don't see.